-All was okay until a particular police Sergeant took a dislike to a hippy honkey hanging out with the local ganga growing rastas giving them big ideas about development and positive progress.
+All was okay until a particular police Sergeant took a dislike to a hippy honkie hanging out with the local ganga growing rastas giving them big ideas about development and positive progress.
 He did some investigating and issued me with an order to go to the police station in the main town with my passport.
-Guessing he was out to cause me some trouble I stopped by Jon Odlum’s office to explain the situation.
-He immediately wrote me a letter confirming that my work permit was being processed, I was working for his department and the police should afford me due respect.
+Guessing he was out to cause me some trouble I stopped by Minister Jon Odlum’s office to explain the situation.
+He immediately wrote me a Ministry letter confirming that my work permit was being processed, I was working for his department and the police should afford me due respect.
 When I showed this letter to the officer at the police station he just laughed, screwed it up and threw it in the trash bin and threw me in gaol.

 I was taken to a very dingy cell, my girlfriend and her two young daughters were collected from the village then locked up with me and we were all threatened with deportation the next morning.
 Luckily none of us had any tickets back to Canada or anywhere else so we negotiated a deal where they would fly us out to nearby Dominica.
 I was able to get a message to Jon, who was also the Deputy Prime Minister’s brother, and he said he would call the chief of police and we would be set free the next day.
-After a terrible sleepless night the police told us we were going to the airport.
+After a terrible sleepless night at 6am the police told us we were going to the airport.
 I called Jon and he met us there on the tarmac.
-Despite all his appeals to the police chief and his cajoling of the police officers he failed to free us.
-As they put us on the plane he told me his newly elected government was being ignored by the police.
-Apparently the police establishment had been appointed by the previous government and their allegiance remained with them.
+Despite all his appeals to the police chief and his cajoling of the police officers they failed to free us.
+As they put us on the plane he told me his newly elected socialist government was being opposed by the police.
+Apparently the police establishment had been recruited and trained by the previous government and their allegiance remained with them.